Genesis Foundation UI App Layout

 You can change the text of the placeholder using the observable binding :missingItemPlaceholder

 .
-This is a function which takes a string (the missing registration name) and returns the string to use as the placeholder.
+This is a function that takes a string (the missing registration name) and returns the string to use as the placeholder.
 A default is set, but you can override it.
 See the override implementation in this example.

 Invalidating the cache